dhruvan-vyas/last_try/README.md

 ```
 Please note that the terms "async" in this context do not relate to the async-IO functions in Python,
 but rather follow a Async-style naming convention specific to the dvs_printf module.

-Experience seamless, adaptive printing with the each difrent style!

 ### speed
 Speed defins printf's animation speed, `default speed is 3` you can set `speed from ( 1 to 6 or 7)`